theodoreOnzGit/spiceSharpFluidFlowSolver/documentation/pipesAndValves/README.md

 overdoing it can
 [obfuscate](https://youtu.be/QM1iUe6IofM) the code.

+Functional and Procedural programming are sometimes simpler, and for some users, preferred in comparison to OOP.

-Therefore it's necessary to assess the strengths and weaknesses of each programming style to suit them for the task at hand.
+Therefore, it's necessary to assess the strengths and weaknesses of each programming style to suit them for the task at hand.

-#### Strengths and Weaknesses of Each Programming Style
+### Strengths and Weaknesses of Each Programming Style
+Given these differing schools of thought, it's necessary to assess the strengths and weaknesses of each programming style to suit them for the task at hand.

 I paraphrase a lot from this site:

 [https://scoutapm.com/blog/